Allow me to introduce myself.

 As part of the cost containment strategy I also looked at the reuse of old legacy hardware both as thin clients and as dedicated solutions.
 One of the simplest, but most successful, was to take a set of old computers, remote boot them with a minimalist operating system so that they were stateless, throw up a terminal window and have students log into a captive process that allowed them to authenticate and read their email.

-I also helped set up a student computer recycling scheme whereby student volunteers would strip, wipe and rebuild ex university machines which would be resold to students or local schools for reuse for a fairly nominal cost, and allowing the university to reduce its disposal costs for the equipment, while allowing people and groups who could not otherwise afford reasonably new machines.
+I also helped set up a student computer recycling scheme whereby student volunteers would strip, wipe and rebuild ex university machines which would be resold to students or local schools for reuse for a fairly nominal cost, and allowing the university to reduce its disposal costs for the equipment, while allowing people and groups who could not otherwise afford reasonably new machines to purchase recent hardware.
 The machines involved were between 3 and 4 years old and normally supplied with Linux to avoid licensing issues.

 I’ve continued this interest in reusing old computers by building various linux based systems out of scrap over the years as well as experimenting with the use of linux to extend the useful life of old PowerPC based Mac computers for which Apple no longer provide support.